devopsacademyau/academy/classes/03class/exercises/c03-docker01/mail2kvanitha/README.md

   Terraform v0.12.20

   Your version of Terraform is out of date!
 The latest version is 0.12.28.
 You can update by downloading from https://www.terraform.io/downloads.html

+  > docker image ls da-terraform:c03-docker-e01
+    REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
+    da-terraform        c03-docker-e01      c50fc0cc7915        2 days ago          56MB

 ```